Alluxio/alluxio/docs/en/Security.md

 ### User group mapping

-When user is determined, the list of groups is determined by a group mapping service, configured by 'alluxio.security.group.mapping.class'.
-The default implementation is 'alluxio.security.group .provider.ShellBasedUnixGroupsMapping', which executes the 'groups' shell command to fetch the group memberships of a given user.
-There is a caching mechanism for user group mapping, the mapping data will be cached for 60 seconds by default, this value can be configured by 'alluxio.security.group.mapping.cache.timeout.ms', if the value is '0', the cached will be disabled.
+When user is determined, the list of groups is determined by a group mapping service, configured by `alluxio.security.group.mapping.class`.
+The default implementation is `alluxio.security.group.provider.ShellBasedUnixGroupsMapping`, which executes the 'groups' shell command to fetch the group memberships of a given user.
+There is a caching mechanism for user group mapping, the mapping data will be cached for 60 seconds by default, this value can be configured by `alluxio.security.group.mapping.cache.timeout`, if the value is '0', the cached will be disabled.

-Property 'alluxio.security.authorization.permission.supergroup' defines a super group.
+Property `alluxio.security.authorization.permission.supergroup` defines a super group.
 Any users belong to this group are also super users.

 ### Initialized directory and file permissions